jayanarayanmenonnettath2024aids/java-project/README.md

 - Spring Boot team for the amazing framework
 - JWT.io for JWT implementation guidance
 - MySQL for the robust database system
+- Chart.js for beautiful data visualization
+- Font Awesome for comprehensive icon library
-- Swagger/OpenAPI for excellent API documentation
+- The open-source community for inspiration

 ---